All in One View

 Open an Issue

-- Title: This will display on the main “Issue” page.
+- Title: displays on the main Issues page.

-- Write: This is an open area for the details of the issue.
-GitHub support Markdown formatting.
+- Write: the details of the issue — GitHub supports Markdown formatting.

-- Preview: This will preview the Markdown-rendered version of the details.
+- Preview: shows the Markdown-rendered version before you submit.

-- Open a new issue titled “[YOUR NAME]’s First Issue”
+- Open a new issue with a clear, specific title

 On the right-hand side, there are more options that can be modified.